 Author: Randi B. Hagi

-An alternative construction plan for the new high school that would delay building most athletics facilities won approval from the Harrisonburg School Board in a meeting on Thursday evening.
+The timeline for building the new high school remains uncertain after the Harrisonburg School Board met in a special meeting on Thursday.

 One month into new role, criminal justice planner finds ways to affect change — even amid a pandemic

 A reverence for comprehensive data, a belief in transformational justice over punishment and a willingness to listen to area stakeholders before taking action are all in J. Frank Sottaceti’s toolbelt as he steps into the newly-created role of Criminal Justice Planner for the city of Harrisonburg and Rockingham County.